ncmreynolds/retroTerm/readme.md

 It is only fully tested on the handful of microcontrollers below and these have specific code, usually related to storing strings/character arrays in flash memory to save working memory.
 Other microcontrollers will use working memory for all strings.

-- Arduino AVR (Uno/Nano/Mega 2560) Note the full widget example is now overly large for an Uno
+- Arduino AVR (Arduino "Uno" and "Mega2560" tested) Note the full widget example is now overly large for an Uno.
+- ESP8266 (WeMos D1 mini tested).
+- ESP32 ("Espressif ESP32-S2-Saola-1R" and "WeMos WiFi&Bluetooth Battery" tested).
+- RP2040 (Raspberry Pi Pico tested with this [unofficial Arduino support](https://github.com/earlephilhower/arduino-pico)).
+- ARM Cortex-M4 (Teensy 3.1 tested).

-- ESP8266 (WeMos D1 mini/WeMos D1 mini Pro) Note that the ESP8266 bootloader sends characters to the serial port on reset, which may cause the bell to sound or be seen as an 'XOFF' that prevents further input.
-If compiled on ESP8266 the library sends an 'XON' at initialisation.
+Note that the Espressif ESP8266/ESP32 bootloader sends characters to the serial port on reset, which may cause the bell to sound or be seen as an 'XOFF' that prevents further input.
+If compiled on ESP8266/ESP32 the library sends an 'XON' at initialisation.

+Any device that does its own USB support (eg. Raspberry Pi Pico and Teensy) rather than having a separate USB to UART device **will** lose some initial output to the terminal at start up.
+You should take this into account by perhaps delaying output, waiting for a keypress etc. before starting your retroTerm UI.

 ### Getting the Source